Aeastr/Loupe/README.md

 #### Interactive UI Elements

-Text fields are particularly interesting to debug, as they re-compute on every keystroke:
+Text fields are a particularly good example, as they re-compute on every keystroke:

 ```swift
 @State private var searchText = ""